AntoineZen/DFS/background.rst

 IEC 62300
 ---------

-The reliability of a PCB circuit can be calumniated using the guidelines described in the IEC-62380.
+The reliability of a PCB circuit can be calculated using the guidelines described in the IEC-62380.
 Other standard applies to specific domains (Space, Aero, etc..) or can be specific to companies, but IEC-62380 can be used in general cases for Electronics.

 This norm gives equation to computes the failure rate in FITs of all component encounter on an electronic circuits as wheel equation to compute the reliability of the bare PCB and finally to compute the failure rate of the whole assembled PCB.